-An OS is a collection programs and utilities, OS is the interface between user and computer.
-It creates the user-friendly environment.
+An Operating System is a collection of programs and utilities, An OS is an interface between user and computer.
+It creates a user-friendly environment.
 It is the main function of OS.
 Another main function of OS is resource management.

 A Computer System has many resources (Hardware and Software) which may be required to complete a task.
 Software refers to the programs written to provide services to the users of the systems.
 Hardware refers to the physical computing equipment.
 The commonly required resources are input/output devices, Memory, file storage space, CPU and time.